Ghini/ghini.desktop/doc/imex.rst

 clients.

 Start the server on ghini.desktop and move your focus to your ghini.pocket client.
-It is from the ghini.pocket client that you handle the communication.
-When done, come back to ghini.desktop, stop the server, review the logs, close the Pocket Server window.
+It is from the ghini.pocket clients that you handle the communication.
+After accepting updates from your ghini.pocket clients, refresh the snapshot and update it on all your clients.

+When done, stop the server, review the logs, close the Pocket Server window.

 The next two sections describe the ghini.pocket user interface.